cbnva/sato-eeprom-info/README.md

 ## Background Story ##
 We had trouble with a SATO M84-Pro-2 giving an `EEPROM ERROR` message.
 In troubleshooting this, I swapped the EEPROM with one from a printer that was working.
 Apparently, the mainboard was bad, and it corrupted the good EEPROM when powered on.
 Now I had two broken printers.

-I ordered a replacement motherboard and an [EEPROM programmer](https://smile.amazon.com/gp/product/B07CDD9PGT).
+I ordered a replacement motherboard and an [TL866II Plus EEPROM programmer](https://smile.amazon.com/gp/product/B07CDD9PGT).
 After verifying the operation of the programmer, I dumped the EEPROM from the replacement motherboard to ensure we had a backup

 I then experimented with some replacement EEPROMs until finding the setting that works.